mblode/marx/README.md

 The gh-pages branch is built using Jekyll and must therefore be install with `gem install jekyll`.

 1. Checkout in to gh-pages: `git checkout gh-pages`.
-2. Install marx dependency: `bower install`.
+2. Install marx dependency: `npm install`.
 3. Run middleman: `bundle exec middleman serve`.
 4. Open in browser: `localhost:4567`.